charoitel/lambda-layer-canvas-nodejs/docs/01-use.md

 ## Using canvas layer in function

-Before starting to use the canvas layer, it is required to have the layer deployed through AWS Serverless Application Repository or AWS Lambda console, you may refer [Setup](/setup/) for details.
+Before starting to use the canvas layer, it is required to have the layer deployed through AWS Serverless Application Repository or AWS Lambda console, you may refer to [setup information](/setup/) for details.
 Then, you may create your Lambda function using:

 * AWS Lambda console editor; or
 * Local tool in your machine; or